 An even faster alternative is the map format, which is an image of a BIND 9 in-memory zone database; it can be loaded directly into memory via the mmap () function and the zone can begin serving queries almost immediately.
+Because records are not indivdually processed when loading a map file, zones using this format cannot be used in response-policy statements.

-For a primary server, a zone file in raw or map format is expected to be generated from a textual zone file by the named-compilezone command.
+For a primary server, a zone file in raw or map format is expected to be generated from a text zone file by the named-compilezone command.
 For a secondary server or a dynamic zone, the zone file is automatically generated when named dumps the zone contents after zone transfer or when applying prior updates, if one of these formats is specified by the masterfile-format option.

-If a zone file in a binary format needs manual modification, it first must be converted to a textual form by the named-compilezone command.
-Make any necessary modifications to the text file, and then convert it to the binary form via the named-compilezone command again.
+If a zone file in a binary format needs manual modification, it first must be converted to text format by the named-compilezone command, then converted back after editing.
+For example: